-“You all here for the fifth floor?” says a black man in a pinstriped suit and Oxford shoes, one of three dressed in nearly-identical fashion.
+“You all here for the ” says a black man in a pinstriped suit and Oxford shoes, one of three dressed in nearly-identical fashion.
 A lilt of emphasis—a verbal wink—trails his question like a tail.
 About two dozen of us, mostly white, mostly between the ages of 20 and 25, nod in near-unison.

 We are huddled in the lobby of a nondescript apartment building in Lower Manhattan on a Friday evening in mid-January—which means that in order for us to be here we have shunned social engagements and subjected ourselves to snow flurries and sub-zero wind gusts.
 (An exaggeration, perhaps, but as a native West Coaster, anything below forty feels nearly Arctic.)